 Year 7 ICT Skills

-Additionally students complete a course in ICT skills to support the whole school curriculum.
-From a chosen scenario students complete tasks similar to a GCSE ICT Controlled Assessment project.
+Additionally students complete a course in ICT skills to learn about on-line safety, use of ICT applications and develop digital literacy to support the whole school curriculum.

-In Year 8, pupils build on the skills acquired in Year 7 and look at new areas of the Programme of Study.
+In Year 8, students build on the knowledge and skills acquired in Year 7 and additional learn new areas of computer systems theory.

 Module 1: Microbits